Shield Aralia (Polyscias scutellaria) Care Indoors, Propagation and Common Problems

 Toxicity

-Shield Aralia (Polyscias scutellaria) is toxic to pets as outlined by ASPCA.
-The plant contains saponins which if ingested will cause swelling and burning in the mouth and throat, vomiting, diarrhea and abdominal pains.
+Polyscias scutellaria is toxic to pets as outlined by ASPCA.
+It contains saponins which if ingested will cause swelling and burning in the mouth and throat, vomiting, diarrhea and abdominal pains.
+Shield Aralia is toxic to cats, dogs and other pets.

-Shield Aralia (Polyscias scutellaria) blossoms in bright light away from direct sunlight, warm and humid conditions and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.
+Shield Aralia Plant blossoms in bright indirect light (filtered light), moderate warmth of 18-240C, humidity of 50-60% and moderately moist, fertile, well-drained, all purpose soils coupled with monthly feeding during the growing season.

 Light Requirements

-Shield Aralia grows best in bright light but away from direct sunlight.
+Shield Aralia grows best in bright indirect light.
+Keep it away from direct sunlight.
 However,it will adapt to light shade but will grow much slower.

 Regularly rotate the pot to ensure the plant receives light on all sides for uniform growth to prevent lopsided growth.